 Source: Center for Environmental and Forestry Standardization (2017), BSN.

-To promote plastic recycling, the Philippines has established the Philippine National Standard (PNS) through the Bureau of Philippine Standards (BPS).
-Table 4 lists the relevant standards, mostly adopted from the International Organization for Standardization (ISO).
+The Philippines established the Philippine National Standard (PNS) through the Bureau of Philippine Standards (BPS).
+Table 4 lists the relevant standards, mostly adopted from the International Organisation for Standardisation (ISO).

 PNS Number | Name of Standard | Issue |